 It just goes to show that the cobbled stages of the Tour de France don't always have to end up in carnage or splits among the GC favourites.
 They can provide something as satisfying as seeing a worthy winner find success after a long drought, or watching a tenacious solo effort hold off the charging bunch.

 But when it comes to drama, the Tour de France plus Paris-Roubaix is always going to equal something special.
-We may have to wait until after 2021 to see this magic combination again but when it comes, it will inevitably be a day to remember.
+It's rare to see this magic combination but when it comes, it will inevitably be a day to remember.

 Thank you for reading 5 articles this month*

 Enjoy your first month for just £1 / $1 / €1

 *Read 5 free articles per month without a subscription